How do our emotions affect decision making?

-A visceral response to a situation could actually be a survival mechanism – the flash of fear felt by early humans who came face to face with a dangerous animal motivated them to RUN NOW!
+A visceral response to a situation could be a survival mechanism – the flash of fear felt by early humans who came face to face with a dangerous animal motivated them to RUN NOW!
 They wouldn’t have survived if they stopped to think.

-Of course, this reaction might be completely unfounded, but it might also serve to protect you from danger, or prevent you repeating past mistakes.
+Of course, this reaction might be completely unfounded, but it might also serve to protect you from danger or prevent you repeating past mistakes.

 This points to one of the big advantages of instinctive decision-making – it’s quick.
-If you’re in a life, or death situation, you don’t want to waste time working through the pros and cons.
+If you’re in a life or death situation, you don’t want to waste time working through the pros and cons.

 This is true at the other end of the spectrum too, when faced with a choice about something completely insignificant.
 No one should spend hours considering the relative advantages of tea over coffee!

-Decisions led by emotion can also be more compassionate, particularly if they effect other people.
+Decisions led by emotion can also be more compassionate, particularly if they affect other people.
 We see this at play in stories of people putting their own lives at risk to save someone else, or when we choose how to break difficult news to a friend.

-Being in emotional balance, and knowing yourself at this deeper level means you can trust your instincts.
+Being in emotional balance and knowing yourself at this deeper level means you can trust your instincts.